menuclose

 Range of investments

 Interactive Investor has many materials to help people get started, including explainer articles and model portfolios.
-To help narrow down the wide list of funds, ii offers a Super 60 rated list, which incorporates funds, investment trusts, and ETFs, and ACE 40, a sustainable rated list that includes funds, investment trusts, and ETFs.
+To help narrow down the wide list of funds, ii offers a Super 60 rated list, which incorporates funds, investment trusts, and ETFs, and ACE 40, a sustainable rated list that includes funds, investment trusts, self-employed pensions, and ETFs.

 SIPPs: Interactive Investor’s SIPP offers a vast selection of investment options, with access to the same assortment of equities and markets as its other account types.
 For those who prefer a hands-off approach, ready-made portfolios are also available.